Here is your complete DIY travel guide to Mt Yangbew, also known as Mt Jumbo.

 La Trinidad, the capital town of Benguet, is more than just a home to the famous strawberry farms.
 It is also a mountaineering hub.
-One of its rising destinations is Mt Yangbew.
+One of its rising destinations is Mount Yangbew.
 It is the tallest mountain in the municipality and is also most frequented by local hiking enthusiasts.

-An adventure-filled weekend afforded me an opportunity to assault this mountain once more.
+An adventure-filled weekend afforded me and two buddies the opportunity to assault this mountain once more.
 Yep, I have climbed Mt Yangbew at least twice while I was in college.

 There are regular jeepney schedules and each leaves once filled to capacity.
 Tell the driver to drop you by the trailhead.

-Trailing your way to Mt Yangbew
+On the Trail to Mt Yangbew

 The trek is pretty much easy.
 Well, that’s for me since I have been used to even more extreme hiking.
 Frankly, anybody can actually assault the mountain without so much sweat and effort.
 Even beginners can do so.
 In fact, there are people who simply jog all the way to the top.

-While Atop Mt Yangbew
+What to See Atop Mt Yangbew

 Another feature that makes the summit interesting is the presence of limestone rock formations.
 We all know that these are supposed to be found underneath the ocean or at least, just along the seashore.

-By the way, the mountain is named as Mt Yangbew because it used to be a jamboree site of the Americans in the past.
+By the way, the mountain is named Mt Yangbew because it used to be a jamboree site of the Americans in the past.
 Yangbew is a localized term for jamboree.
 In fact, the mountain was previously called Mt.
 Jambo/Jumbo.

 Horseback riding can be done atop Mt Yangbew.
 The Yangbew Riders Association takes care of this.
 For an hour of ride, the fee is 300 pesos.
 This can be halved if one ought for 30 minutes only.
-For picture taking with the horses, fee is 25 pesos.
+For picture taking with the horses, the fee is 25 pesos.

 I am not really fond of animals being used for commercial purposes.
-I just hope though that they are well-taken care of.
+I just hope though that they are well taken care of.
 We all hear/read of the elephant abuses in Thailand and elsewhere for tourists’ sake.
 I hope that is not the case with the horses at Mt Yangbew.